 And not only that: old agricultural vehicles also found a place.
 A few light stationary engines that often stem from agricultural machines also fit into this framework.

-In the new set-up of the museum, volunteers are recruited to help preserve it all.
-And from those volunteers a lot of love for old cars and especially oldtimers is expected.
+In the new set-up of the museum, volunteers are recruited to help preserve everything.
+And from those volunteers a lot of love for old cars and especially old-timers is expected.

-At this moment, the management of the museum actually has an enthusiastic team of volunteers who perform a wide variety of tasks.
-Namely: from brewing coffee in the reception area to specialists who maintain the website and facebook.
+At this moment the management of the museum actually has an enthusiastic team of volunteers who perform a wide variety of tasks.
+Namely: everything from brewing coffee in the reception area to specialists who maintain the website and facebook.

-Because the museum also moved with the times in this area: as such, the latest news can regularly be found on facebook, for example.
+For the museum has moved with the times in this area as well: as such, the latest news can regularly be found on facebook, for example.